cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 10. If the load appears in the dbtop output, then you have successfully configured MySQL Governor.

-## CloudLinux LVE and CageFS patches
+## CloudLinux OS Shared LVE and CageFS patches

 :::tip Note
-If you are using Apache from the CloudLinux repository (such as httpd or httpd24-httpd), skip this section.
+If you are using Apache from the CloudLinux OS Shared repository (such as httpd or httpd24-httpd), skip this section.
 :::

 If you use custom Apache, you need to apply patches so that the processes launched by the Apache are working with LVE and CageFS properly.
-Cloudlinux provides patches for the following packages:
+Cloudlinux OS Shared provides patches for the following packages:

 * `suphp`
 * `suexec`